 Here’s all you need to know about growing Flowering Kalanchoe

 Botanical Name: Sanseveria trifasciata

-This air-purifying plant houseplant can be easily propagated from leaves in soil and water.
-Learn to have unlimited snake plants from leaves from this post.
+This air-purifying houseplant can be easily propagated from leaves in soil and water.
+Learn to have unlimited snake plants from leaves here.

 Read how to grow snake plants indoors here

 For growing peperomia, take a healthy leaf from the base of the stem.
 You can use the whole leaf or cut it in two through the width.
 Dip the edges in the rooting hormone, make a small hole in the growing medium, and insert the leaf 0.3-0.7 inches (1-2 cm) deep in the potting mix.

 Water thoroughly and cover the top of the pot with a plastic bag.
 Keep the upcoming plant in bright indirect light.
 Your leaf will root in 3-5 weeks.